diefenbach/django-lfs/docs/user/misc/criteria.rst

 Greater than equal to
     The criterion is true if the clag is greater than equal to the entered value.

-Equal
-    The criterion is true if the clag is equal to the entered value.

 Country
 -------